Homocysteine-lowering interventions for preventing cardiovascular events

 Data collection and analysis

-This updated Cochrane review found no evidence to suggest that homocysteine-lowering interventions in the form of supplements of vitamins B6, B9 or B12 given alone or in combination should be used for preventing cardiovascular events.
-Furthermore, there is no evidence suggesting that homocysteine-lowering interventions are associated with an increased risk of cancer.
+This second update of this Cochrane Review found no evidence to suggest that homocysteine-lowering interventions in the form of supplements of vitamins B6, B9 or B12 given alone or in combination should be used for preventing cardiovascular events.
+Furthermore, there is no evidence to suggest that homocysteine-lowering interventions are associated with an increased risk of cancer.

 Plain language summary